ripleyb/ripleyb/README.md

 ## Hi there 👋
 I am a software engineer working at ScaleOut Software, Inc.
 - 🔭 I’m currently working on the ScaleOut Digital Twin Streaming Service.
-- 🌱 I’m currently learning about deep learning strategies.
+- 🌱 I’m currently learning about deep learning strategies and architectures.
 - 📫 How to reach me: brandonr@scaleoutsoftware.com
 <!--
 **ripleyb/ripleyb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.